Is It a Mistake to Admit Fault After a Car Accident?

 However, if you sustain serious injuries, you can file a claim against the at-fault driver or file a personal injury lawsuit.
 You have the burden of proving the other driver caused the car accident before you can recover compensation for damages.

 Each state has some form of contributory fault law.
 A handful of states bar accident victims from recovering any money for damages if they contribute to the cause of their injury.
 Other states limit the percentage of fault a person may have to recover compensation for damages.

-Florida uses a pure comparative negligence standard for car accident cases.
-Therefore, being at fault for a car accident does not bar you from recovering compensation for damages unless you are 100 percent to blame for the cause of the car crash.
+Florida uses a modified comparative negligence standard for car accident cases with a 51% recovery bar.
+Therefore, being at fault for a car accident does not bar you from recovering compensation for damages unless you are mostly to blame for the cause of the car crash.